My dearest love (whoever you are),

 Last night I spent the evening at a concert that my church hosts every year on Good Friday.
 It was beautiful and so incredibly done, but as I sat 20 rows from the front the only thing I could think about was how bad it all hurt.
 I sang with all my might to God although I really just wanted to scream at Him.
 I was claustrophobic, sitting in a weird spot, I wore the wrong shoes (which isn't new ...
 I hate to warn you,) and all I wanted to do was go home and change into sweatpants and a t-shirt and pout into my journal.
 And then Kari Jobe sang this line and every longing thing in my heart that felt unmet shifted almost as if she had gotten the code to the lock correct.
 "Gethsemane, where heaven met me."

 Gethsemane.
 A word that literally means, "the place of crushing."
 Gethsemane.
 The place of pain and fear.
 "Gethsemane, where heaven met me."
-Pain and rejection both had to bow the moment I heard that line.
 Knowing Heaven had met me in the place of my crushing forced every other thing into alignment.

-Heaven met me in the hardest places because we have a God who cares, and then Heaven wrapped flesh around its words and God came to empathize ... with ME, and then the One sent to comfort me in my mourning was betrayed and whipped and beaten until his flesh was unrecognizable ... and then they hung Him naked on a cross on the top of the garbage heap just outside of town in a place known for death.
-Oh, my love I only thought I had met my Gethsemane until I saw Calvary.
-It was the greatest of exchanges.
+Heaven met me in the hardest of places because we have a God who cares, and then God wrapped flesh around His words and came to empathize ... with ME, and then the One sent to comfort me in my mourning was betrayed and whipped and beaten until his flesh was unrecognizable ... and then they hung Him naked on a cross on the top of the garbage heap just outside of town in a place known for death.
 The One who bent Heaven to meet my heart bore my every suffering ... but He wasn't finished yet.
 The day He came walking out of that grave and sent angels to tell the mourners of His whereabouts, He did a whole lot more than just wake up from death ...
 He invited me to live and equipped me to join Him in bringing justice and light to all the world.

 On Friday I asked for this lesson in formative pain to stand down, not knowing that I would watch a movie today centered around a pain I never could've imagined.
 "The Zookeeper's Wife", set in Warsaw, Poland in 1943.
 The Holocaust.
 As I sat there in the fetal position sobbing, the lesson in pain that I had asked to stand down displayed itself on the screen in front of me and I broke.
 I couldn't understand why a God so good would allow such terrible things to happen.
 To allow a man who claimed to know Him to sentence an entire people group to perish and die when He actually commissioned us to take His love to the ends of the earth and make disciples.